When you type ‘work’ in Google Images or any large image bank, you’ll see thousands of photos showing offices.

 Working on different devices is useful, but coworkers need to work together to call themselves a team.
 It’s something that managers can make possible thanks to the right tools, like virtual desktops, which allow employees to work together on a project while using the same operating system from any device.

-The aforementioned virtual desktops, all-in-one collaboration software tools and video meeting software are essential for every remote team.
+The aforementioned virtual desktops, all-in-one collaboration software tools, screen sharing software, and video meeting software are essential for every remote team.
 Employees and independent contractors need to create and edit documents that are securely stored in the Cloud, access them quickly anytime and anywhere they want, share them with others, and make sure they’re synchronized on every device they use.
 According to The Economist Intelligence Unit, mobility, performance, and management of software has a massive impact on productivity in traditional and distributed teams.

 Check out G2 Track to help you manage your company’s software usage while optimizing your tech stack!